 Seahorse — Seahorses are either sandy-beige or reddish-brown.
 The costume has a foundation of a basic S-shape but includes a curly, hook-like tail.
 The head looks like that of a horse, but the mouth is more of a funnel-like tube.

-Sea Nymph — A sea nymph is similar to a mermaid, but less fishy.
+Sea Nymph — A sea nymph is similar to a mermaid but less fishy.
 The costume should be in blues and greens with a matching body and wig or hair colour.
-Adding touches like sea shells and kelp strands help bring the effect home.
+Adding touches like sea shells and kelp strands helps bring the effect home.

 Sea Turtle — Adapt a ninja turtle suit or build a shell out of fabric, card, or fiberglass and use with a grey and green bodysuit.
 For extra fun, wear a diving mask and snorkel!

 Shark — Shark costumes can be fun additions to any party.
 You can buy a ready-made costume online or make your own with a gray sweatsuit, cardboard, glue, and paint.

 Sheep — The sheep is popular for nativity plays and is one of the 12 signs of the Chinese zodiac.
 Ready-made sheep costumes are available for children from a number of suppliers, but a white fur fabric body can easily be converted for an adult version.
 However, do not use cotton wool as part of a homemade fancy dress costume.
 There are too many reported incidents of costumes catching fire!